Your cart is currently empty!

 - Lead board meetings and facilitate community decision-making processes

-- Oversee the management of our shared spaces and resources
+- Oversee the management of shared spaces and resources

 - Work to resolve conflicts and build consensus among neighbors

-- Organize community events that bring residents together
+- Organize community events that brought residents together

-One of the aspects I enjoy most about this role is the chance to bring a bit of cultural awareness into our HOA activities.
-For example, I’ve introduced land acknowledgments at our meetings and have worked to incorporate more inclusive practices in our community events.
+One of the most meaningful aspects of this role was introducing cultural awareness into HOA activities, including implementing land acknowledgments at meetings and incorporating more inclusive practices in community events.